+Targeted Techniques.
 Certain arrangements are targeted to prevent circumvention of Action 4.
+These include:

-These include (i) the use of orphan entities or special shares to disguise control of an entity or break a group relationship, (ii) arrangements to disguise payments through back-to-back loans, (iii) structures to convert other forms of taxable income into an interest-like return in order to reduce an entity's net interest expense below the level of a limit or cap, and (iv) the use of foreign exchange instruments to manipulate the outcome of rules.
+- Use of orphan entities or special shares to disguise control of an entity or break a group relationship; - Arrangements to disguise payments through backto-back loans: - · Structures to convert other forms of taxable income into an interest-like return in order to reduce an entity's net interest expense below the level of a limit or cap; and

+Use of foreign exchange instruments to manipulate the outcome of rules.

 Action 4 is intended to adopt rules that are consistent with E.U. rules in order to be fully implemented on a global basis.